strangerstudios/pmpro-shipping/readme.txt

 1. Upload the `pmpro-shipping` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 Fields will automatically be captured for all membership levels.
-You can remove the fields for a level on the Memberships > Settings > Edit Membership Level > "Hide Shipping Address" ssetting.
+You can remove the fields for a level on the Memberships > Settings > Edit Membership Level > "Hide Mailing Address" ssetting.

 == Frequently Asked Questions ==